gazebosim/gz-sim/Migration.md

      each time step, whereas previously the component values were set to `0` after each time step.
 Persistent velocity commands should be reapplied at each time step.
+   + For camera baesd sensors, their pose now takes into account the `//sensor/camera/pose` sdf element.
+Previously only the `//sensor/pose` sdf element was used and `//sensor/camera/pose` was ignored.

 ## Gazebo Sim 7.x to 8.0
 * **Deprecated**